ofekashery/custom-lovelace/hebrew-greeting-card/README.md

         type: js
     ```

-3. Add a channel in your `ui-lovelace.yaml`
+3. Add the card to your `ui-lovelace.yaml`

 ## Example